Only the good guys work ...

 4 tips to classify other people

 Speaking of coffee cup: It helps to properly assess people here.
 The coffee cup can help.
 If you take a closer look in an office, there is another coffee mug on each desk.
-And that reveals a lot about its owner, as the Hamburg psychologist Annika Lohstroh explains.
+And he reveals a lot about his owner, as the Hamburg psychologist Annika Lohstroh explains.

-- The dreamer: People, for example, who prefer to sip their coffee from a holiday souvenir would, according to Annika Lohstroh, have a good deal of wanderlust.
-With the grasp of the cup, these "dreamers" searched for memories.
-"Such a souvenir can sweeten the break in the stressful everyday life very well: One dreams for a short time again in a distant, strange world to draw strength and to get air", so the psychologist.
+- The dreamer: For example, people who prefer to sip their coffee from a holiday souvenir would have a good portion of wanderlust, according to Annika Lohstroh.
+By reaching for the cup, these “dreamers” chased after memories.
+“A souvenir like this can very well sweeten your break in your stressful everyday life: you briefly dream back into a distant, foreign world to draw strength and take a breath,” says the psychologist.

-- The demanding ones: A proper service from cup with saucer is the "sophisticated" important.
+- The demanding ones: Proper service from a cup and saucer is important to the “demanding”.
 Her motto: "If coffee, then please with style".
-"If you enjoy your coffee, you value good manners," says the psychologist.
-The demanding person does not like half things and has a penchant for perfectionism.
+"Anyone who enjoys their coffee in this way places value on good manners," says the psychologist.
+The discerning don't like things by halves and have a penchant for perfectionism.

-- The Cavalier: Quite the contrary to the "unconcerned", the advocate of the paper cup from the coffee shop: This embodies a certain nonchalance.
-If you prefer coffee from the disposable cup, go loosely and carefree through life, says Lohstroh.
+- The Cavalier: Quite the opposite of the "carefree", the advocate of the paper cup from the coffee shop: this embodies a certain nonchalance.
+Lohstroh says that those who prefer coffee from the disposable cup go through life in a relaxed and carefree manner.

 Whether one can say that so simply and flatly, is put there.
 For I know for each of the illustrated examples also counterexamples.
 But it's always interesting what coffee cups can tell about our fellow human beings.

 More knowledge - PDF download, eCourses or personal advice